-Lee touts the idea of order and encourages clients to keep things simple and organised.
+Lee touts the idea of order and encourages clients to keep things simple and organized.
 If you’re a large bag enthusiast, perhaps carry a smaller bag inside of it that’s always stocked with the business necessities: pen, business cards, notebook.

 Quickly being able to find what you’re looking for can help you stay present in the moment.
 Rather than being distracted in your search for whatever ends up being in the bottom left corner of your bag, you can focus on the interaction and the substance of the conversation.